 Bottom line, the issuance of the Cleanup and Abatement Order No. R4-2011-0046 on December 8, 2014 adding Dole Food Company, Inc. as a Responsible Party is more than appropriate.
 I would request that you review any and all additional documents Mr. Dennis provides, now and throughout the cleanup process.
-Ongoing investigation, data collection, and new evidence can and should always be presented and reviewed...but as for naming Dole Food Company, Inc. as responsible Parties, that is long over due.
+Ongoing investigation, data collection, and new evidence can and should always be presented and reviewed...but as for naming Dole Food Company, Inc. and its wholly owned subsidiaries Barclay Hollander Corporation and Oceanic Properties, Inc. as responsible Parties, that is long over due.